The term "dip flu" is buzzing around the dip mani community, and it's pretty alarming!

 - Pre-existing skin conditions

-If you've experienced an infection after a salon dip mani, or you want to ensure you *don't* get any infection from a salon mani, there are preemptive steps you can take.
+If you've experienced an infection after a salon dip manicure, or you want to ensure you *DO NOT* get any infection from a salon mani, there are preemptive steps you can take.

 - Ask how the salon used the dip powder.
 Using a separate container and pouring the powder over the nail is more hygienic than just dipping directly into the shared jar.
 Be sure they do not pour the excess powder back into the original jar.

 - Bring your own dip powder with you.
 Your salon tech will be happy to oblige, and you won’t have to worry about contaminated powder.

 - Make sure your salon uses freshly sterilized tools—this is important no matter what kind of mani you’re getting.
 Don’t feel embarrassed, or like you’re being high maintenance.
 Your health is worth it!

 So... is the dip flu struggle real?
 Or is the dip flu a fluke?
 Probably a mere coincidence?